qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-concepts-and-terms.md

 EPSG:3413
 ```
 ::: {.notes}
-Extremely concise, EPSG maintains a registry of codes that map to CRS definitions in a standard database used by tools like `gdal`.
+EPSG is extremely concise.
+A registry of short-codes that map to full CRS definitions
+enables tools like QGIS to work with short, easy-to-remember values to represent
+Coordinate Reference Systems.

+This is not very human-readable (unless you're familiar with a specific code).
+This also
+relies on the correctness of the EPSG database, which is sometimes a problem.

-Note there are other standard representations as well, e.g., Geography Markup Language (GML).
+Note there are other standard representations as well, e.g., Geography Markup Language
+(GML).
 The three listed here (WKT, Proj, EPSG codes) are some of the most common.
 :::